-Our Top Rated Banks for Q2 2024
+Our Top Rated Banks for Q4 2024

-M&T, East West Bancorp, Bank OZK
+Regions, East West Bancorp, Bank OZK

 The numbers have been crunched, the data analyzed, and now the winners can be revealed